everton/heroku-buildpack-tesseract/README.md

-# heroku-buildpack-demo
+# heroku-buildpack-tesseract

-This buildpack downloads and installs tesseract-ocr
+This buildpack downloads and installs tesseract-ocr & poppler-utils